What Makes for an Effective Leader?

 They can move others to take action

-Effective leaders are able to inspire others and prompt them to take action.
+Effective leaders are able to inspire others and get them to take action.
 They are able to align people and move them towards the same goals and purpose.
 Leaders in this article cut across all occupations or their ages; it can be the CEO of a multinational company, the student leader in college, a military general or even the leader of a gang.
 As long as the person is able to inspire confidence in those under him/her that they are willing to follow his/her every direction, then the individual is considered a good leader regardless of the circumstance.

 An effective leader should have knowledge of the working environment, the people one leads and the tasks that should be done (Andani Mu-azu, Iddirisu.
 2015).
 What this does is give his followers/subordinates confidence that their leader has their interests at heart and knows exactly what they go through, the challenges/ roadblocks they may encounter and gives insight on how best to deal with them.